jvdi/xray-ui/README.md

 docker build -t xray-ui .
 ```

-## SSL certificate application
+## SSL Certificate Application

-> This feature and tutorial is provided by [FranzKafkaYu](https://github.com/FranzKafkaYu)
+> This feature and tutorial is provided by [FranzKafkaYu](https://github.com/FranzKafkaYu) and Translate by [Mohammad Javidi](https://github.com/jvdi)

 The script has a built-in SSL certificate application function.
-To use this script to apply for a certificate, the following conditions must be met:
+To apply for a certificate using this script，the following conditions must be met:

 - Know the Cloudflare registered email address
 - Know Cloudflare Global API Key